What is Commission?

 Many companies offer a blended compensation package to strike a balance between salary and commission.
 In such an approach, employees receive a base salary for job security and as part of initiatives to promote loyalty.
 It is also essential if the salespeople take care of other responsibilities aside from selling.

-Employees also receive commission-based compensation on top of the base salary to motivate them to sell more products or services, especially if they want to generate more sales from the company’s specialized offerings.
+Employees also receive commission-based compensation on top of the base salary to motivate them to sell more products or services.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional resources below will be useful: